Best Winter Tires for SUVs: Stay in Control on Icy Roads

 - Low rolling resistance

 The Hakkapeliitta comes with a gnarly set of chompers.
-These studded tires are the perfect match for the SUV owners dealing with heavy winter conditions.
-The metal teeth aren't all that's at work, though.
+These tires nearly perform like studded meats, and are the perfect match for the SUV owners dealing with heavy winter conditions.
 The winter compound and directional tread make sure you can maneuver safely down those treacherous roads.
-It's also made with an eco-friendly compound that works to reduce rolling resistance, meaning you can worry less about excessive fuel consumption as you go.
+It’s also made with an eco-friendly compound that works to reduce rolling resistance, meaning you can worry less about excessive fuel consumption as you go.

-As a studded tire, you can't expect it to handle pavement as well as the alternative.
-These also have a price tag that's significantly higher than many studless tire options.
+As a focused winter tire, you can’t expect it to handle pavement as well as the alternative.
+These also have a price tag that’s significantly higher than many studless tire options.

 While the tread features are important to winter performance, they're not all there is to consider.
 The compounds and chemical formulas used are also essential to winter performance.
 Winter tires are much softer than other tire types to help them remain pliable and maintain traction when temperatures drop below roughly 40 degrees Fahrenheit.
 So, even if you live in an area with relatively well-kept roads, studless winter tires are a wise choice.